List of Game of Thrones characters: Beyond the Wall

 is a figure who appears in Bran Stark's dreams, following his fall and injury.
 In Bran's dreams, the raven appears to be trying to lead him into the Stark family crypt, predicting his father's death.
 In season 3 he keeps appearing in Bran's dreams and wants him to follow him.
 In season 4, Bran finally finds him, in the form of a wise old man, who promises to help Bran learn to fly.
 In season 6, he trains Bran in greensight and shows him visions of the past.
 When the Night King marks Bran during a vision gone wrong, he sacrifices himself to allow Bran and Meera to escape.
+In House of the Dragon, he is portrayed by Joshua Ben-Tovim.